mdnasirdmt/Dsa-Algo/README.md

 # Dsa-Algo
-In this repo practicing q
+In this repo practicing data structure and algorithem using Java.